 In the EBS, both assets and liabilities relating to in-force business are recognized at market-consistent values, which constitute the valuation for solvency purposes.
-SCOR Europe's EBS as at December 31, 2019 has been prepared based on the assumption that SCOR Europe will continue as a going concern, in line with the preparation of the financial statements.
-SCOR Europe prepares financial statements in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU.
+SCOR Europe's EBS as at December 31, 2020 has been prepared based on the assumption that SCOR Europe will continue as a going concern, in line with the preparation of the financial statements.
+SCOR Europe prepares financial statements in accordance with French Gaap.